weiranx/cse12_quiz2/quiz2.md

 Using English words, describe the following declaration: int (*x[])[];

-Using English words, describe the following declaration: long (*x[])(long,long);
+##Using English words, describe the following declaration:
+long (*x[])(long,long);
+array of pointers to functions taking two longs returning long

-Considering a tiered or layered design, each method need to work based on its ________ and ________ values.
+##Considering a tiered or layered design, each method need to work based on its ________ and ________ values.
+params; return values

-T or F: Considering a tier or layered design, methods of outer tiers are called by methods of inner tiers.
+##T or F: Considering a tier or layered design, methods of outer tiers are called by methods of inner tiers.
+F

-T or F: Considering a tier or layered design, methods of inner tiers are called by methods of outer tiers.
+##T or F: Considering a tier or layered design, methods of inner tiers are called by methods of outer tiers.
+T

-Assuming malloc returned 2000, draw a hw3 stack created with a size of 10 after pushing 25, 50, 75, 100 and popping twice.
+##Assuming malloc returned 2000, draw a hw3 stack created with a size of 10 after pushing 25, 50, 75, 100 and popping twice.
+pop